isomerpages/csa-csro-licensing/_resources/FAQs.md

 </div>
 </details>
 <details class="isomer-details">
 <summary>4.
-Are all companies under the same corporate group be required to apply
+Are all companies under the same corporate group required to apply
 for separate licences in order to provide licensable cybersecurity services?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Each business entity within the same corporate group is required to apply